kalyan0510/Sun-and-Satellite-transit-predict/README.md

 # Sun-and-Satellite-transit-predict
 This code accurately predicts the time and location(lat|lon) of finding a satellite exactly between the viewer and the sun.
 We can find satellite's attitude(orientation) from its  silhouette formed behind the bright sun.

+(checkout how u can rescue a failing satellite with this code: https://kalyan0510.github.io/posts/satrescue.html)

 Few terms:
 TLE (Two Line Elements): set of parameters which defines projected path/trajectory of a freely orbiting body.
 TLEs are short lived in case of LEO satellites.